tonyrog/varp/doc/api.md

 Do conflict analysis, called with level where the conflict i was found and the bump factor that is applied to variables involved in the conflict.
-Return value is a clause index in clause-set 'alpha'.
+Return value is a clause index in clauseset 'alpha'.
 This clause may then be minimized and later moved to 'gamma'.